codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-app-store.md

 ---
-description: Deploy the Flutter app to App Store and TestFlight
+description: How to deploy a Flutter app to App Store and TestFlight using the Flutter UI
 title: App Store Connect
 weight: 1
 ---